opencv/opencv/modules/ml/doc/boosting.rst

 :math:`x_i \in{R^K}` and
 :math:`y_i \in{-1, +1}` .
 :math:`x_i` is a
 :math:`K` -component vector.
-Each component encodes a feature relevant for the learning task at hand.
+Each component encodes a feature relevant to the learning task at hand.
 The desired two-class output is encoded as -1 and +1.

 Different variants of boosting are known as Discrete Adaboost, Real AdaBoost, LogitBoost, and Gentle AdaBoost :ref:`[FHT98] <FHT98>` .
 All of them are very similar in their overall structure.
 Therefore, this chapter focuses only on the standard two-class Discrete AdaBoost algorithm as shown in the box below??.
-Each sample is initially assigned the same weight (step 2).
+Initially the same weight is assigned to each sample (step 2).
 Then, a weak classifier
 :math:`f_{m(x)}` is trained on the weighted training data (step 3a).
 Its weighted training error and scaling factor :math:`c_m` is computed (step 3b).
 The weights are increased for training samples that have been misclassified (step 3c).
 All weights are then normalized, and the process of finding the next weak classifier continues for another
 :math:`M` -1 times.
 The final classifier